Your Need-to-Know Guide

 Cartagena is one of Colombia’s most thriving cities.
 Founded in 1553 as a portal of trade between Spain and the American colonies, this beautiful historic city boasts impressive colonial architecture, a rich history, a vibrant culture, and a beautiful landscape.
 Today, Cartagena is considered the safest metropolis in Colombia and one of the best spots for tourism in South America!

-Two places you absolutely won’t want to miss within Cartgena, are the Walled City of Old Cartagena and the neighborhood of Getsemani.
+Two places you absolutely won’t want to miss within Cartagena, are the Walled City of Old Cartagena and the neighborhood of Getsemani.
 Between these two districts, you can get a thorough taste of the culture and people of Cartagena while experiencing some of the city’s most noteworthy sights, tastes, and sounds!

-The Walled City of Old Cartagena
+The Walled City of Old Cartagena, Colombia

 Castillo San Felipe in Cartagena